astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
    High Order WFS pixel scale in [mas].
-Not used if we chose a pyramid wavefront sensor.
+Not used when a pyramid wavefront sensor has been selected.

    *Warning* : gives a confusing error message if missing